 2. The Caterer – This can be a costly situation if your caterer shuts its doors or just doesn’t show up.
 Especially if you put down a deposit.
 My advice is to negotiate to make sure your final payment isn’t due until they arrive with the food.
 That way, if they don’t come, you aren’t out the entire amount, leaving you a nice chunk to quickly make alternate choices.
 In this situation, quickly contact local reputable restaurants and ask to speak with the manager.
 Explain the situation, tell them your guest count and your budget (can you afford a bit more??) and see how quickly they can make your day.
 When they arrive and save the day, make sure to send them a huge thank you review on Yelp.
 It can really help them out!

 3. Flowers – This can be an easy fix.
-If your florist leaves you without a bouquet, don’t panic.
+If your florist leaves you without a bouquet and there is no way to manage flower delivery in Canada, don’t panic.
 Head to your local Michael’s store, grab some florist wire and green tape, a roll of ribbon and then head to the grocery store or your local farmer’s market.
 You can quickly put together a few bouquets – don’t forget to go online and research how to put it together.
 Typically on You-Tube, you’ll find a quick video.
 Grab your family and friends and, trust me, they’ll jump in to help.
 Then, while at the market, grab a few bunches of flowers and a few packs of mason jars.
 Throw a handful of flowers in each and you have your centerpieces.
 Top it off with candles and you’ve saved the day!

 4. The Photographer – Although this is the worst thing to not have show up (because once it’s all said and done, you only have photos after the day is over), it’s not the end of the world.
 There are tons of photographers out there and chances are someone has the day available.
 So, get a friend on the phone and start making calls.
 Worst case scenario, hit up your social media and see if you have an amateur photographer friend that can step in.
 Who knows, you may end up liking them even better!